Bridgwater United F.C.: Ground

 The original Bridgwater club played at a field off the Bath Road that later became the British Cellophane factory.
 The 1903 club started playing at Taunton Road, the ground used by the Albion Rugby Club, before moving to Westonzoyland Road the following year.
 The new Bridgwater Town formed in 1921–22 played at the Malt Shovel ground until the site was used for housing in the mid-1920s, at which point they moved to a ground named Chilton Park at Crowpill.
 Crown Dynamos initially played at the Eastover Park, before moving to Castle Field when they were transformed into Bridgwater Town.

 The modern Bridgwater Town have played at Fairfax Park on College Way since being established in 1984.
-The ground currently has a capacity of 2,500, of which 128 is seated and 500 covered.
+The ground currently has a capacity of 2,500.